dlite-tools/NLPiper/README.md

 ---
 ## Install

-The package can be install using `pip`:
+You can install NLPiper from PyPi with `pip` or your favorite package manager:

+    pip install nlpiper

 ---